Teenage Pregnancy is now part of the Public Health Directorate within Leicestershire County Council.

 The LTPP includes a large number of agencies who work together to prevent unplanned pregnancies and support young parents.

-Since the baseline year in 1998, Leicestershire’s under 18 conception rate has reduced by 30.3%.
-Notionally rates have decreased by 24% (Office for National Statistics 2011)
+Since the baseline year in 1998, Leicestershire’s under 18 conception rate has reduced by 43%.

-The overall reduction in the under 18 conception rate since the baseline is good news but ongoing work is needed to maintain the downward trend.
+The overall reduction in the under 18 conception rate since the baseline is excellent news but ongoing work is required to maintain the downward trend.

 |For Professionals||For Young People|